-If a transponder system is utilised, each bicycle entered into competition must display a lateral number plate/ sticker located just behind the steer tube.
+If a transponder system is utilised, each bicycle entered into competition may be required to display a lateral number plate/sticker located just behind the steer tube.
 The number shall be black with a white background.
 The height of the number must be a minimum of 8 cm with a width of 1 cm.